-First, you will look at the effects gut microbiome ecology has on weight loss.
-Then, you will examine whether or not you can change your gut bacteria to lose weight and explore some common methods people try.
-After that, you can scan answers to the more frequently asked questions about changes to the gut microbiome for weight loss.
+Let's take a look at what effect your gut microbiome ecology has on weight loss, examine whether or not you can change your gut bacteria composition to lose weight, and explore some common regimens others have tried.

 Here are the Proven Effects of Gut Ecology on Weight Loss

 Nearly a decade ago, a team at Cambridge University Press published their findings on gut microbiota in obesity and metabolic disorders.
-Their work stated that the gut ecosystem has an effect on body weight regulation in several different ways.
+Their work found that the gut ecosystem affected body weight regulation in several ways:

-- Improves the ability to extract and store energy from food
+- Improving the ability to extract and store energy from food

-Their study also declared that gut microbiota imbalances are responsible in part for inflammation, insulin resistance, and weight gain.
-The correlation between your gut microbiome and weight loss is indisputable yet complex.
+The study also found that gut microbiota imbalances are responsible in part for inflammation, insulin resistance, and weight gain.

 Which Gut Bacteria Cause Weight Loss?

-Another valuable conclusion from the Cambridge study mentioned above is that reduced bacterial diversity in the gut flora has a direct correlation with obesity.
-So, when your gut microbiome is made up of fewer families of bacteria, it can have a high impact on weight gain.
-And, the type of gut bacteria that cause weight loss is not a black and white issue.
+Another valuable conclusion from the Cambridge study is that reduced bacterial diversity in the gut flora has a direct correlation with obesity.

 Of course, since food has an effect on your gut microbiome, you can take control of your health through diet.
-As you already know, making long-term changes the foods you eat is easier said than done (but, probably not for the reasons you think).
+As you already know, making long-term changes to the foods you eat is easier said than done, but probably not for the reasons you might think!

 Is There an Effective Microbiome Diet?